microsoft/BotBuilder-Samples/samples/javascript_nodejs/85.bot-authentication-sni/README.md

      - KeyVaultName: Name of the KeyVault containing the certificate.
      - CertificateName: Name of the certificate in the KeyVault.
      - MicrosoftAppId: App Id of your bot (gathered from the [Setup a Bot][#TrySample] step).
-     - MicrosoftAppTenantId: Tenant Id to which your bot belongs(optional).
+     - MicrosoftAppTenantId: Tenant Id to which your bot belongs (optional for MultiTenant apps).

   2. Import the certificate under the Certificates section, hit on Generate/Import, complete the form, and upload the certificate.